ptc-iot-sharing/MonacoEditorTWX/README.md

 2. Import the zip package into Thingworx as an extension.
 After importing the following changes should occur:

-   * In the old composer, the Monaco Script Editor is being used when editing services and subscriptions.
+   * In the old composer (ThingWorx versions prior to 8.4), the Monaco Script Editor is being used when editing services and subscriptions.
    * In the Mashup Builder, a widget called _Monaco Code Editor_ appears.

-3. If you are using **ThingWorx 8.4.X** and want to use Monaco Script Editor within the New Composer, also do the following steps.
+3. If you are using **ThingWorx 8.4 or newer** and want to use Monaco Script Editor within the New Composer, also do the following steps.

 ### Option 1

+This option requires access to the install of ThingWorx, and will enable MonacoEditor for all developers.
+If this is not wanted, please refer to option 2.
+Additionally, when updating ThingWorx this change needs to be redone

    1. Navigate to the tomcat where thingworx is deployed, under `apache-tomcat/webapps/Thingworx/Composer`.
    2. Edit the file `index.html`.
    3. After _line 9_, after the existing `<script>` tag, add the following: